Ferfoui/FRCNetTable2Uart/README.md

 ## Installation

-It is not published yet
+You can download the .jar file from the [releases](https://github.com/Ferfoui/FRCNetTable2Uart/releases) page.

-And you need to have wpilib's jdk installed on your computer.
+You also need to have wpilib's jdk installed on your computer.
 You can download wpilib from [here](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
-You'll have it installed in `C:\Users\Public\wpilib\2025\jdk` by default on Windows.
+It will be installed in `C:\Users\Public\wpilib\2025\jdk` by default on Windows.

-## Running
+## Usage

 After installing the .jar file, you can run it with the following command: